openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 ## Model Optimizer Knobs Related to Performance <a name="mo-knobs-related-to-performance"></a>

-Networks training is typically done on high-end data centers, using popular training frameworks like Caffe\*, TensorFlow\*, and MXNet\*.
+Network training is typically done on high-end data centers, using popular training frameworks like Caffe\*, TensorFlow\*, and MXNet\*.
 Model Optimizer converts the trained model in original proprietary formats to IR that describes the topology.
 IR is accompanied by a binary file with weights.
 These files in turn are consumed by the Inference Engine and used for scoring.

 ![](../img/workflow_steps.png)

 As described in the [Model Optimizer Guide](../MO_DG/prepare_model/Prepare_Trained_Model.md), there are a number of device-agnostic optimizations the tool performs.
-For example, certain primitives like linear operations (BatchNorm and ScaleShift), are automatically fused into convolutions.
+For example, certain primitives like linear operations (BatchNorm and ScaleShift) are automatically fused into convolutions.
 Generally, these layers should not be manifested in the resulting IR:

 ![](../img/resnet_269.png)